Telling Story Through Song

 Here’s how the week will unfold:

 Monday, April 26th: Award-winning songwriter and producer Chris Boardman will cover the fundamentals of songwriting and the questions you need to ask yourself to get started, including writing prompts to unlock your creativity.
 He'll walk you line by line through a classic song, breaking down every choice of words, rhythm, and meaning to demonstrate the process of writing and revision.
-Finally, you’ll be assigned to a small group of other students who will be your team for the week as you write a song of your own and have it performed on Friday.
+Before the evening's over, you’ll be assigned to a small group of students who will be your team for the week as you write a song of your own.
+We'll make sure each group has at least one team member with a musical background to help blend your original lyrics with melody.

 Tuesday, April 27th: We’ll look at the architecture of two memorable songs, Til It Happens to You and Io Si, examining them from the perspective of hook, chorus, and verse.
 Joining us will be legendary songwriter Diane Warren, who, in collaboration with Lady Gaga and Laura Pausini, respectively, wrote the two Academy-nominated songs that we’ll be studying.
 Along with Diane will be Bonnie Greenberg, who was the music supervisor on the movies The Hunting Ground and The Life Ahead, the movies in which the two songs were featured.
 It should be a special evening of information, inspiration, and fun.

-Friday, April 30th: It’s time for our first-ever Summit Idol gala, featuring our students’ songs!
+Friday, April 30th: It’s time for our first-ever Summit Idol gala, featuring the selfies you and other student writing teams produced.
 This is the ultimate payoff of the course, in which you can hear the “singability” of your song and receive constructive feedback to make your next songs even better.
+This debut evening will be a true celebration, with friends and family invited.
+Stay tuned....we may have a surprise guest or two!